dhutapratama/docs/validation.md

         return $comment && $this->user()->can('update', $comment);
     }

-Since all form requests extend the base Laravel request class, we may use the `user` method to access the currently authenticated user.
+Since all form requests extend the base Lets request class, we may use the `user` method to access the currently authenticated user.
 Also, note the call to the `route` method in the example above.
 This method grants you access to the URI parameters defined on the route being called, such as the `{comment}` parameter in the example below:

     Route::post('/comment/{comment}');